LonelyGuyPiny/DotNet-ClubManagementSystem/README.md

     dotnet ef migrations add Initial --output-dir ./Data/Migrations
     ```

-  - This command will update/create the database to the last migrations.
+  - This command will update/create the database to the latest migration.
     ```
     dotnet ef database update
     ```